juggao/paradiddle/README.md

 Download the pama.py statemachine from my dfa repository Download the dfa.py statemachine from my dfa repository

-Install rosegarden to play the generated midifile in 155 BPM
+Install rosegarden to play the generated midifile (default = 155 BPM)